Make an appointment

 Fees

-To view the fees for all the procedures we perform, please consult our fee schedule.
+To view the fees for all the procedures we perform, we recommend that you consult our fee schedule.
+You can also check RAMQ’s coverage of exam costs.

 FAQ